Eddie Rosario Player Props: Braves vs. Orioles

-The Atlanta Braves, including Eddie Rosario (.361 batting average in his past 10 games), battle starting pitcher Kyle Bradish and the Baltimore Orioles at Truist Park, Saturday at 7:15 PM ET.
+The Atlanta Braves, including Eddie Rosario (.421 on-base percentage in past 10 games, 127 points above season-long percentage), take on starting pitcher Tyler Wells and the Baltimore Orioles at Truist Park, Sunday at 11:35 AM ET.

-In his most recent appearance, he racked up two hits (going 2-for-4) against the Orioles.
+He had a one-hit performance in his previous game (1-for-3) against the Orioles.

 Eddie Rosario Game Info & Props vs. the Orioles